xamarin/xamarin-forms-samples/UserInterface/Animation/Custom/README.md

 ---
 name: Xamarin.Forms - Custom Animations
-description: "The Animation class is the building block of all Xamarin.Forms animations, with the extension methods in the ViewExtensions class creating...
+description: "The Animation class is the building block of all Xamarin.Forms animations, with the extension methods in the ViewExtensions class...
 (UI)"
 page_type: sample
 languages:
 - csharp